 The big question here:

 Below are a few ways you can format blog posts so that people stick to your content and hopefully convert.

 When you add enough headings, it makes your content highly readable.
-It breaks your content in parts which makes it easy to consume.
+It breaks your content into parts, which makes it easy to consume.
 Not only it makes readers happy, but it also helps search engines to understand your content.

-So, next time you write content, be sure of breaking it down with some headings in between.
+So, next time you write content, be sure to break it down with some headings in between.

 Write Short Paragraphs

 The image above shows you why you should not write lengthy paragraphs.
 It makes the complete article difficult to read.

 When most people skim, they skim the parts that are overcrowded such as long essay-like paragraphs.